|

 Wenford Bridge from 1981 until 1997 when he moved to the USA.

-Seth's work is in the Leach tradition.
-He runs pottery courses with accommodation
+Seth's work was in the Leach tradition.

 Other potters